 - Their permit, visa or residency application is in the correct category – (work visa, business visa, retired visa, study visa, spousal visa, life partner visa, relatives visa).

 - The correct visa application is completed along with all the appropriate documentation.

 - That submission is made at the correct Department of Home Affairs, consulate or embassy.

 In utilising the services of Intergate Immigration your contact with the Department of Home Affairs is kept to a minimum.
 We are able to assist with all permit and visa applications for both corporates and individuals.
 Further we have to date submitted applications in over 40 countries around the world and are able to make submissions on a worldwide basis.

-If you need some assistance with what type of permit you need to apply for please visit the below:
+If you need some assistance with what type of visa you need to apply for please visit the below:

 For information on different types of permits and visa's

 Complete our online free immigration eligibility assessment